WangHaiYang874/stokes2d/readme.md

   - [x] base points for each pipe. and when plotting, every coordinate needs to be shifted.
 - [x] make sure that no two pipe intersects: this requires calculating intersection of two polygons, I am not sure how to do it for now.
 - [x] package the gaussian quadrature rules from scipy into something like a json file?.
+- [x] organize my python files.
+- [x] test the matching, see if it really works well.